 - Slalom

-Para athletes compete in three categories based on their functional ability.
+Para alpine skiers compete in three categories based on their functional ability.
 The results calculation system allows Para athletes with different impairments to compete against each other.

 Para alpine skiers to watch